The programme is aimed at musical talents with ambitions to develop their musical and instrumental technical skills.

 3.5 The following language proficiency must be passed for admission to the individual study programme:

-- One-year programme in music performance – Language proficiency in Norwegian/other Scandinavian languages must be passed in accordance with the UiS requirements/Samordna Opptak.
+• One-year programme in music performance – Language proficiency in Norwegian/other Scandinavian languages and English must be passed in accordance with the UiS requirements/Samordna Opptak.

-- Bachelor's programme in Music Performance – Language proficiency in Norwegian/other Scandinavian languages must be passed in accordance with the UiS requirements/Samordna Opptak.
+• Bachelor's programme in Music Performance – Language proficiency in Norwegian/other Scandinavian languages and English must be passed in accordance with the UiS requirements/Samordna Opptak.

-- Further education in music performance – Language proficiency in English must be passed in accordance with the UiS requirements.
+• Extension Studies in Music Performance – Language proficiency in English must be passed in accordance with the UiS requirements.

 3.6 Exceptions to language proficiency are granted on the basis of the dean's decision.
 Exceptions to language proficiency cannot be made for graduate studies.